 New NFL Divisions by Geography- Ringo's Suggestions

 Do you ever sometimes just feel like you need a change?
 Whether it’s a new haircut, a new shirt, or moving to a new city- sometimes change is good.
 After the draft, I started doing some thinking.
-That’s always dangerous haha!
+That’s always dangerous, haha!
 Seriously though, why is Buffalo not in the AFC North?
 I mean they’re on the border with Canada for Pete’s sake.
 And why is Miami not in the AFC South?
 They’re the southernmost big city in the continental United States.
 I’m sure it was done for monetary reasons, but isn’t it time for a change?
 Why not make the divisional teams closer in proximity to each other?
 Maybe this could inject some juice into some fan bases and create some new rivalries.
+As Pete Brady used to sing, “When it’s time to change, you’ve got to rearrange”, haha!
 So, without further adieu, here are my suggestions for new divisions.

 AFC East